PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 As shown in our :doc:`/user/quickstart` guide, you are able to run experiments of different models at once and compare them with the set of metrics you have set.
-Also, you may also want to test different hyperparameters for each model to find the best combination of hyperparameters for each model.
+Also, your model could have different optimal hyper-parameters for different datasets.
+Therefore, you may want to try different combinations of hyper-parameters to find the best combination on your data.
+Cornac support hyper-parameter tuning to achieve that purpose.

-Hyperparameter Tuning
+Hyper-parameter Tuning
 ---------------------
-In this example, we will use the `BPR` model and tune the `k` and `learning_rate` hyperparameters.
-We will follow the :doc:`/user/quickstart` guide and search for the optimal combination of hyperparameters.
+In this example, we will use the `BPR` model and tune the number of factors `k` and the `learning_rate`.
+We will follow the :doc:`/user/quickstart` guide and search for the optimal combination of hyper-parameters.

-In order to do this, we perform hyperparameter searches on Cornac.
+In order to do this, we perform hyper-parameter searches on Cornac.

 Tuning the quickstart example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^